 When the underlying fund invests in futures contracts and options on futures contracts and deposits margin with an FCM, the underlying fund becomes subject to so-called "fellow customer" risk - that is, the risk that one or more customers of the FCM will default on their obligations and that the resulting losses will be so great that the FCM will default on its obligations and margin posted by one customer, such as the underlying fund, will be used to cover a loss caused by a different defaulting customer.
 Applicable Commodity Futures Trading Commission ("CFTC") rules generally prohibit the use of one customer's funds to meet the obligations of another customer and limit the ability of an FCM to use margin posed by non-defaulting customers to satisfy losses caused by defaulting customers.
 As a general matter, an FCM is required to use its own funds to meet a defaulting customer's obligations.
-While a customer's loss would likely need to be substantial before non-defaulting customer would be exposed to loss on account of fellow customer risk, applicable CFTC rules nevertheless permit the commingling of margin and do not limit the mutualization of customer losses from investment losses, custodial failures, fraud or other causes.
+While a customer's loss would likely need to be substantial before non-defaulting customers would be exposed to loss on account of fellow customer risk, applicable CFTC rules nevertheless permit the commingling of margin and do not limit the mutualization of customer losses from investment losses, custodial failures, fraud or other causes.
 If the loss is so great that, notwithstanding the application of an FCM's own funds, there is a shortfall in the amount of customer funds required to be held in segregation, the FCM could default and be placed into bankruptcy.
 Under these circumstances, bankruptcy law provides that non-defaulting customers will share pro rata in any shortfall.
 A shortfall in customer segregated funds may also make the transfer of the accounts of non-defaulting customers to another FCM more difficult.

 Although certain futures contracts, by their terms, require actual future delivery of and payment for the reference asset, in practice, most futures contracts are usually closed out before the delivery date by offsetting purchases or sales of matching futures contracts.
 Closing out an open futures contract purchase or sale is effected by entering into an offsetting futures contract sale or purchase, respectively, for the same aggregate amount of the identical reference asset and the same delivery date.
-If the offsetting purchase price is less than the original sale price (in each case taking into account transaction costs, including brokerage fees), the underlying fund realizes a gain; if it is more, the underlying fund realizes a loss.
-Conversely, if the offsetting sale price is nore than the original purchase price (in each case taking into account transaction costs, including brokerage fees), the underlying fund realizes a gain; if it is ess, the underlying fund realizes a loss.
+If the offsetting purchase price is less than the original sale price (in each case taking into account transaction costs, including brokerage fees), the underlying fund realizes a gain; if it is less, the underlying fund realizes a gain; if it is less, the underlying fund realizes a loss.

 The underlying fund may purchase and write call and put options on futures.
 A futures option gives the holder the right, in return for the premium paid, to assume a long position (call) or short position (put) in a futures contract at a specified exercise price at any time during the period of the option.
 Upon exercise of a call option, the holder acquires a long position in the futures contract, and the writer is assigned the opposite short position.
 The opposite is true in the case of a put option.
 A call option is "in the money" if the value of the futures contract that is the subject of the option exceeds the exercise price.
-A put option is "in the money" if the value of the subject of the option.
+A put option is "in the money" if the exercise price exceeds the value of the futures contract that is the subject of the option.
 See also "Options" above for a general description of investment techniques and risks relating to options.